 Give your child a toy to ride.

-Limit television and video time.
+Limit TV and other screen time.